César F. Rosado Marzán

-Professor Rosado Marzán's current research interests lie at the intersection of international and comparative work law and social science research.
+Professor Rosado Marzán's current research interests lie at the intersection of labor rights and social science research.
 He spends significant time in the field observing and interviewing people who "make law" every day.
 For example, in two different projects he interviewed labor lawyers, union officers, and management attorneys in Puerto Rico, Europe, and the United States to understand how they use law and "law-like" norms to build or challenge labor unions.
 In another project he observed labor inspectors and labor judges in Chile interact with employers and employees to understand how employment law is enforced in that country.

 Ph.D., Princeton University (Sociology)

 M.A., Princeton University

 Soft Means, Hard Challenges: Fundamental Discrepancies and the Promise of Non-Binding Arbitration for International Framework Agreements, 98 Minnesota Law Review __ (forthcoming 2013).

 Protecting Workers as a Matter of Principle: A South American View of U.S. Work Law, 13 Washington University Global Studies Law Review __ (forthcoming 2014).

 Organizing Unions in the U.S. with International Framework Agreements: An Exploratory Study, ___ UC Irvine Law Review ___ (forthcoming 2013).

 Punishment and Work Law Compliance: Lessons from Chile, 29 Hofstra Labor and Emploment Law Journal 343 (2012).